wp-plugins/gwolle-gb/readme.txt

 	[gwolle_gb book_id="2"]

-This will make the page have the guestbook with Book ID 2.
+This will make that page show all the entries in Book ID 2.

 If you use the template function, you can use it like this: